ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 4. Titanium Heatbreak (Better for cooling with the stock fan!): https://e3d-online.com/catalog/product/view/id/9284/s/v6-titanium-heat-break/
 5. Vocano Sock: https://e3d-online.com/silicone-socks-for-volcano-3pack

+### What should i do after install of the Vocano ?

+Do a PID Tuning to get the heater up to speed for the bigger bloc.

 ### Whats up with the profiles for the e3dv6 ?